ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 Writing out the code (or reading it for that matter) with `Validated` is not going to be a pleasant experience.
 It will involve a bunch of values of type `IO[ValidatedNec[Error, A]]` which all require a bunch of `sequence`ing to wire together.
-Instead, bear with me, we can intorduce another typeclass that will help us out.
+Instead, bear with me, we can introduce another typeclass that will help us out.

 `cats` distills the relationship for structures that have `Applicative` or `Monad` semantics into a typeclass `Parallel`.